The Hitchhiker's Guide to Efficient, End-to-End, and Tight DP Auditing: Efficient, End-to-End, and Tight DP Audits?

-We now discuss several key details of DP auditing that have been neglected by prior work, discover limiting factors to achieving all three desiderata, and identify novel directions for future work to focus on.
+Based on our systematic review of the DP auditing body of work, we now discuss several key details of DP auditing that have been neglected by prior work, discover limiting factors to achieving all three desiderata, and identify novel directions for future work to focus on.